FrenkPr/google_socket_ntp/README.md

-A "C application" that gets connected to the google ntp server to pick up its ntp informations; e.g. timestamp
+A "C application" that gets connected to the google NTP server to pick up its information; e.g. timestamp